SchoolOfCode/project-guidelines/README.md

 ## Ideation: Part 2

-- Use disney ideation to bring to life lots of different solutions, and hone down your favourites
+- Use disney ideation to bring to life lots of different solutions, and hone down your favorites

 ## Planning: Part 1